lidofinance/lido-cms/README.md

 - Install dependencies with `yarn`.
 - Get `lido-landing` directory from [lido-content repo](https://github.com/lidofinance/lido-content) to root.
+  - You should make it 'cause a current structure made for [lido-content repo](https://github.com/lidofinance/lido-content).
+  - Or you should change structure in [features/cms/initialize](features/cms/initialize) and [features/cms/previews](features/cms/previews)
 - Run `yarn proxy` from the root directory of the above repository.
 - Run dev server with `yarn dev`.